gvwilson/sensibleadventures/litany.md

 Doctor Biczo snorted.
 "Have you looked at the world recently?
 None of us have much time any more.
-But these idiots still won't listen…" he added under his breath.
+But people still won't listen…" he added under his breath.

 George's hands bunched into fists as a thought struck him.